Next-generation firewall

 A next-generation firewall (NGFW) is a part of the third generation of firewall technology, combining a conventional firewall with other network device filtering functions, such as an application firewall using in-line deep packet inspection (DPI) and an intrusion prevention system (IPS).
 Other techniques might also be employed, such as TLS-encrypted traffic inspection, website filtering, QoS/bandwidth management, antivirus inspection, third-party identity management integration (e.g. LDAP, RADIUS, Active Directory), and SSL decryption.
+Unified Threat Management refers to a similar appliance as an NGFW.

 History

 One of the first mentions of the NGFW term was in a 2004 document by Gartner.
 Kenneth Tam speculated that the term Unified Threat Management (UTM) was coined by IDC because they did not want to adopt the name of their competitor.

 Next-generation firewall versus traditional firewall

 NGFWs include the typical functions of traditional firewalls such as packet filtering, network- and port-address translation (NAT), stateful inspection, and virtual private network (VPN) support.
 The goal of next-generation firewalls is to include more layers of the OSI model, improving filtering of network traffic that is dependent on the packet contents.
 The most significant differences are that NGFWs include intrusion prevention systems (IPS) and application control.

 Next-generation firewalls perform deeper inspection compared to stateful inspection performed by the first- and second-generation firewalls.
 NGFWs use a more thorough inspection style, checking packet payloads and matching signatures for harmful activities such as exploitable attacks and malware.